santhushii/mediapp/README.md

 The app will open in your browser at http://localhost:3000.

 Usage
-Patient Form Tab: Add patient details.
+Add New Patient Tab: Add patient details.
 Patient History Tab: View and delete reviewed patients.
-Health Notes Tab: Add and view health notes.
+New Prescription Tab: Add and view New Prescription.

 API Overview
 Patient Management